async-profiler/async-profiler/README.md

 # sysctl kernel.kptr_restrict=0
 ```

-To run the agent and pass commands to it, the helper script `profiler.sh`
+async-profiler works in the context of the target Java application,
+i.e. it runs as an agent in the process being profiled.
+`asprof` is a tool to attach and control the agent.

-is provided.
-A typical workflow would be to launch your Java application,
+A typical workflow would be to launch your Java application, attach
-attach the agent and start profiling, exercise your performance scenario, and
+the agent and start profiling, exercise your performance scenario, and
 then stop profiling.
 The agent's output, including the profiling results, will
-be displayed in the Java application's standard output.
+be displayed on the console where you've started `asprof`.

 Example: